CHI - PVD

 • Which airlines offer Wi-Fi service onboard planes from Chicago to Providence?

-American Airlines, JetBlue, and Delta offer inflight Wi-Fi service on the Chicago to Providence flight route.
+American Airlines, JetBlue, Delta, and Alaska Airlines offer inflight Wi-Fi service on the Chicago to Providence flight route.

 • Which aircraft models fly most regularly from Chicago to Providence?